chain-mage/dataviz-project-security-indexes/README.md

 * Country: The name or code of the country.
 * Region: The geographical region the country belongs to.

-This visualization project will be valuable valuable for cybersecurity professionals, policy makers, and researchers.
+This visualization project will be valuable for cybersecurity professionals, policymakers, and researchers.
 For cybersecurity professionals, it helps identify high-risk areas and countries with strong or weak cybersecurity preparedness.
-Policy makers can use the data to assess their country’s performance and allocate resources to areas that need improvement.
+Policymakers can use the data to assess their country’s performance and allocate resources to areas that need improvement.
 Researchers can analyze global trends and the relationship between digital development and cybersecurity preparedness.
 I plan to focus on visualizing the comparison of all four indexes across two different countries.
-So far, I planned to use a radar chart to allow comparisons between the two countries.
-However, I would like to do multiple visualizations to be able to show case trends among all countries, not just two.
+So far, I have planned to use a radar chart to allow comparisons between the two countries.
+However, I would like to do multiple visualizations to showcase trends among all countries, not just two.
 I will likely move away from the idea of a radar chart entirely to better showcase the trends between the indexes on a much more global scale and across multiple regions.
-It's important to visually see as many different trends using many channels.
+It's important to visually see as many different trends as possible using many channels.

 ## Questions & Tasks